-+ This is not a project that can be completed in a weekend.
-No matter how small the countertop is, there's at least a 10 day curing process which you will need to do your grinding and polishing in.
+1. This is not a project that can be completed in a weekend.
+No matter how small the countertop is, there's at least a 10-day curing process during which you will need to do your grinding and polishing.

-+ The final outcome might not be exactly what you expected, especially if you're doing it for the first time.
-The good news is that there's ways to remedy many outcomes that you may not like.
+3. The final outcome might not be exactly what you expected, especially if you're doing it for the first time.
+The good news is that there are ways to remedy many outcomes that you don’t like.

 I also highly recommend that you buy the book Concrete Countertops by Fu-Tung Cheng before attempting ANY concrete countertop project.
 Fu-Tung Cheng is the master and if you're looking to be the Karate Kid of concrete countertops, buy this book.
 Ralph Macchio wouldn't even think of doing concrete countertops without Fu-Tung Cheng’s help.